Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation

 \textit{Reliability of LLM-Generated Code:} Approaches to improve the quality of LLM-generated code can be classified into methods that (1) control the model's input, e.g. prompt engineering, such as CoT~\cite{wei2022chain} and RAG~\cite{lewis2020retrieval}, and their enhancements~\cite{li2025structured}; (2) methods that control model inference, such as decoding constrained on grammar~\cite{park2024grammar} and types~\cite{mundler2025type}, and (3) those that control the model's output, the direction our work explores.
 Previous plurality-based techniques~\cite{shi2022natural,fan2024oracle} focus on selection of correct samples, but do not tackle abstention~\cite{kim2025correlated} when no correct programs are present in the sample.
 Algo~\cite{zhang2023algo} generates a slow reference solution using enumerative search to check against an optimized solution, which can be considered as a special case of semantic triangulation.
 Another category of works, such as Cycles~\cite{ding2024cycle}, focused on self-refinement of generated code.
 Using triangulation as a refinement signal is a promising future direction.

 \textit{LLM-Based Testing \& Verification:} LLMs created opportunities to automate testing and verification, for example, generate Dafny programs with specifications and assertions to automate proofs~\cite{misu2024towards,mugnier2025laurel}, and infer postconditions from natural language~\cite{endres2024can,ma2024specgen}.
-The limitation of these methods for detecting errors in generated code is that the inferred specifications may themselves be incorrect.
+The limitation of these methods for detecting errors in generated code is that, first, LLMs can make the same errors in tests and specifications as in the program.
+Second, LLMs can be less effective in directly predicting expected outputs (for tests) than in generating code~\cite{gao2023pal,bouras2025hoareprompt}.
+Third, specifications are usually written in low-resource languages, which increases hallucinations~\cite{li2025language}.
+Finally, studies of real-world Eiffel contracts suggest that even humans are as prone to errors in writing specifications as in implementing code~\cite{ciupa2011number}.
 To address it, CodeT~\cite{chen2022codet} employs a dual execution agreement between sampled programs and tests.
 Similarly, Huang et al.~\cite{huang2023enhancing} checked consistency between code, specifications and tests. \toolName significantly outperformed these methods in our experiments, and pinpointed a fundamental limitation of naive inference of formal specifications --- the lack of a bijective mapping between equivalence classes of solutions and specifications.